wai-blue/dtxs-client/clients/php/README.md

   "clientSecret" => "", // your app's client secret
-  "userName" => "", // name of the user to authenticate "userPassword" => "", // password of the user to authenticate "iamTokenEndpoint" => "", // OIDC endpoint address of IAM server "apiEndpoint" => "", // API server endpoint address
+  "userName" => "", // name of the user to authenticate "userPassword" => "", // password of the user to authenticate "oauthEndpoint" => "", // OIDC endpoint address of IAM server "apiEndpoint" => "", // API server endpoint address
 ]);
 $api->getAccessToken();